 I hate snorkelling.

 Which is weird, right?
 Because doesn’t everyone love inhaling salty water until they vomit, then being rocked from side to side by the unforgiving ocean until they vomit again, all while several hundred fish swarm around their faces?

 I hate snorkelling for all of those things and more.
 I just can never seem to get it right: my gear always seems to suck because I’ve never not spent the entire time with seawater in my mask and mouth; I’m always seasick; fish make me nervous; I’m terrified of jellyfish; and I break out in an itchy rash whenever my face is submerged in saltwater for more than a few minutes.

 I’ve tried so many times to fall in love with it.

 I snorkelled in Phang Nga Bay and ended up surrounded by fish — for most people, the goal of snorkelling; for me, the scariest outcome.
-I snorkelled in a tiny secluded bay in Turkey, where I dived as far down as I could to catch a video of Dave, forgot I couldn’t breathe underwater and inhaled the biggest gulp of saltwater possible.
+I snorkelled in a tiny secluded bay in Turkey, where I dived as far down as I could to take a video, forgot I couldn’t breathe underwater and inhaled the biggest gulp of saltwater possible.
 I snorkelled in the Maldives and, in an attempt to prevent water from seeping into my mask, secured it too tightly and ended up with a migraine for the next three days.

 This year, I decided to give it one more shot.
 I was in Aitutaki, the Cook Islands, where the snorkelling is supposed to be some of the best in the world.
 If I didn’t like it there, I wouldn’t like it anywhere.